1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Group 3: Fenix TK22 v2 vs Fenix TK22 TAC

 The light features a rotary switch and a traditional push button switch.
 The rotary switch has 3 positions: Tactical Mode, Lockout, and Duty Mode.
-Duty Mode has 4 modes (plus a hidden Strobe), and Tactical Mode has a single Turbo mode, with the a hidden strobe activated by pressing and holding the button for more than 1 second.
+Duty Mode has 4 modes (plus a hidden Strobe), and Tactical Mode has a single Turbo mode, with the hidden strobe activated by pressing and holding the button for more than 1 second.

 The middle setting on the rotary switch is the lockout.
 If you lightly tap the switch, it works in momentary mode, but a firmer press activates continuous mode.